ano-js/anojs/CONTRIBUTION-GUIDELINES.md

     `let canvas = document.getElementById('anojs-[animation name]-canvas');`<br/>
     Example: `let canvas = document.getElementById('anojs-matrix-rain-canvas');`

+## Codestyle formatting rules
+1. All code should be written in camelCase style.
+2. Curly braces on same line as statement.

-**Again, thank you for contributing animations, and don't hestiate to reach out on Slack for help on optimizing your animations!**
+**Again, thank you for contributing animations, and don't hestiate to reach out on Slack for help on formatting your animations!**